julien-ctx/push-swap-tester/README.md

 - for all the combinations, if the checker provided by 42 school returns OK or KO.
 - for all the combinations, the number of moves used to sort the combination.
+- the average number of moves used by your algorithm to sort one combination.

 ## Requirements